 In this section, we present a rudimentary political-economic model of gasoline taxation.
 To obtain analytical results, we deliberately keep the model simple.
 Two simplifications are worth mentioning.
 First, we abstract from sales, value-added, and motor vehicle taxes on cars.
-These taxes vary considerably across countries in both forms and levels.
-Obviously, they affect citizens' decisions on which cars to buy.
+Obviously, these taxes affect citizens' decisions on which cars to buy.
 In Section 4, we discuss the implications of these taxes for our model.
 Second, we assume that citizens can purchase either a small or a big car.
 In Section 4, we also elaborate on the continuous case.